smacpherson64/tale-of-two-components/README.md

 The concept shows how a "PromiseResource" can be used in various ways in comparison to hooks.

+## Update React 18.2 suspense change

-Issue: React 18.2 seems to shift where the rerendering occurs from in Suspense.
-Before 18.2 the re-rendering would start at the component that threw, now it seems to start at a Suspense boundary.
+React 18.2 shifts where the re-rendering occurs in Suspense.
+Before 18.2 the re-renders only the component that threw, now the re-render starts at the Suspense boundary.

 **url**
 https://smacpherson64.github.io/tale-of-two-components